duke-shiny-ed/website/README.md

 ## Update your "Meet the Team" page

-- You will need the blogdown R package.
-You can install it using `install.packages("blogdown")`.
-- Clone the website repo.
-- Go to *content* -> *authors* to find your folder.
+- In Rstudio, Go to *content* -> *authors* to find your folder.
 - In your folder, update your information in the *_index.md* file.
 Leave the field blank if you don't want to include that info.
-  - **Note:** Only include a link to your Twitter account if you use it as a professoinal account.
+  - **Note:** Only include a link to your Twitter account if you use it as a professional account.
 Don't include links to any personal social media.
   - Add a photo to the folder.
 Be sure the photo is called *avatar.jpg*.
 (A .png should also work).
-  -
+- Use `blogdown::build_site()` to rebuild the site with your updates.
+- Use `blogdown::serve_site()` to view your changes on the preview site.
+- Once you have finalized your page, you can push the changes to GitHub.
+The website will update automatically when you push.

 ## Resources